wassupluke/Launcher/docs/settings.md

 Tweaks and customizations can be made from within the settings page.
 The settings can be opened by binding the Settings action to a gesture (this is especially useful when configuring &mu;Launcher for the first time) or from the settings icon in the app drawer.[^1]

-[^1]: i.e. the 'All Apps', 'Favorite Apps' and 'Private Space' views.
+[^1]: i.e., the 'All Apps', 'Favorite Apps', and 'Private Space' views.

 ## Appearance

 ### Choose a wallpaper

-This triggers Android's mechanism to change the wallpaper using a photos app, file explorer, or native wallpaper setting app. µLauncher uses the system-wide wallpaper, i.e. this change also affects other launchers.
+This triggers Android's mechanism to change the wallpaper using a photo app, file explorer, or native wallpaper setting app. µLauncher uses the system-wide wallpaper, i.e., this change also affects other launchers.

 ### Font (in-app font)